AlexandruPintea2000/group/use-cases/use_case_17.md

-# USE CASE:  Produce a Report on Cities in a Region Organised by Largest Population to Smallest
+# USE CASE:  Produce a Report on Cities in a District Organised by Largest Population to Smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a government advisor I want to be able to view sorted data on the population of cities in a region, so I can make informed suggestions on government policy.
+As a government advisor I want to be able to view sorted data on the population of cities in a district, so I can make informed suggestions on government policy.

 ### Scope